tristan00b/py-musebot-template/README.md

 ## Using the template

-0. Familiarize yourself with how to work with MuseBots by checking out the info links below.
+0. Familiarize yourself with how to work with Musebots by checking out the info links below.
 1. Copy the template directory into your `Musebots` directory (you do not need to copy the `pyo` directory).
-Rename template directory to be that which you will be calling your new MuseBot (e.g. noisebot).
-You may want to prefix the name with your initials to distinguish it from other people's MuseBots and to keep all of your Musebots together as you start building a collection (e.g. tb_noisebot).
+Rename template directory to be that which you will be calling your new Musebot (e.g. noisebot).
+You may want to prefix the name with your initials to distinguish it from other people's Musebots and to keep all of your Musebots together as you start building a collection (e.g. tb_noisebot).
 2. Open the `config.txt` file and change the first line to `id <name>` so that `<name>` matches that of the containing directory (e.g. `id tb_noisebot`).
-3. Define your MuseBot in `musebot.py`
+3. Define your Musebot in `musebot.py`

 ## Caveats